VladimirPoplavsky/Stock_Price_prediction/README.md

 # Getting Data

-### For our project we decided to use data from yahoo finance website as it has all data that we need
+## For our project we decided to use data from "yahoo finance" website as it has all data that we need

 ### Using web Scraping we encounter several issues with data collection such as:
 #### Dynamic loading pages: